Sara Blakely Net Worth

 In 2017, Spanx had estimated sales of $400 million.
 Blakely owns 100% of the private company and has never taken outside investment.

-Personal Life: In 2008, Blakely married Jesse Itzler, the co-founder of Marquis Jet, in Boca Grande, Florida.
+Personal Life: Blakely married Jesse Itzler, the co-founder of Marquis Jet, in Boca Grande, Florida in 2008.
 The couple met at a Net Jet Poker Tournament and dated for a year before getting married.
-Their wedding was attended by Matt Damon and featured a surprise performance by Olivia Newton-John.
 Sara and Jesse have four children.

 In 2015, Blakely and Itzler were part of the group led by Tony Ressler that bought the NBA's Atlanta Hawks for $850 million.